-While experiencing a third wave of the COVID-19 pandemic crisis in Alberta, our focus remains more than ever on the health and safety of our associates followed by business continuity.
+While experiencing a new surge of COVID-19 cases in Alberta, our focus remains on the health and safety of our associates followed by business continuity.
 Depending on the evolution of this pandemic, we expect Ceapro's cosmeceuticals base business to continue to grow and provide positive cash flows to support the expansion to a new business model from a contract manufacturer/commodity company to a high value life science/biopharmaceutical company involved in nutraceuticals and pharmaceuticals.
-As part of new product development, the Company will emphasize the development of formulations potentially allowing delivery of bioactives through different modes of administration (oral, topical, sub-lingual, nasal spray).
-The development of such delivery systems being made possible using Ceapro's proprietary PGX Technology for which we have started the design and acquired pieces of equipment suitable for assembling a commercial scale unit for the processing of alginate and Beta Glucan extracted from yeast, a new product which is poised to become a key strategic asset for the Company.
+We then expect to further invest into R&D for the development of new dried formulations for our current value drivers, avenanthramides and beta glucan as well as for the development of new chemical complexes as potential delivery systems for bioactives to be absorbed through different modes of administration (oral, topical, sublingual, nasal spray).
+The development of such delivery systems being made possible using Ceapro's proprietary PGX Technology.
+Bioavailabilty studies are required to demonstrate effective absorption of bioactives at the target tissues levels.
+We will also emphasize our research efforts for the development of yeast beta glucan as an immune booster as well as with McMaster University for the development of a potential inhalable therapeutic for lung fibrotic diseases including COVID19 conditions.